Definition of anarchism and libertarianism: Relation with property and capitalism

-Forms of libertarianism that put laissez-faire economics before economic equality are commonly viewed as incompatible with anarchism's tradition of egalitarianism and anti-capitalism.
-Anarcho-capitalism, which would abolish the state and create a fully laissez-faire economy, lies outside the social tradition of anarchism.
+Forms of libertarianism that put laissez-faire economics before economic equality are viewed by most anarchists as incompatible with anarchism's general tradition of egalitarianism and anti-capitalism.
+Anarcho-capitalism, which would abolish the state and create a fully laissez-faire economy, lies outside of traditional forms of anarchism, such as social anarchism.
 It shares anarchism's antipathy towards the state but not anarchism's antipathy towards hierarchy, as theorists expect from anarcho-capitalist economic power relations.
-The ideology follows a different paradigm from anarchism and has a fundamentally different approach and goals.
-Despite the "anarcho" in its title, anarcho-capitalism is more closely affiliated with capitalism and right-wing libertarianism than with anarchism.
+The ideology follows a different paradigm from most forms of anarchism and has a fundamentally different approach and goals.
+Despite the "anarcho" in its title, some scholars consider anarcho-capitalism to be more closely affiliated with capitalism and right-wing libertarianism, than with anarchism.
 Further, within laissez-faire libertarianism, some reject the designation "anarcho-capitalism", believing that "capitalism" may either refer to the laissez-faire market they support or the government-regulated system that they oppose.

 Types of definition of anarchism

 Anarchism scholar Paul McLaughlin studies the various definitions of anarchism in his book Anarchism and Authority.
 According to him, there are three common types of anarchism definition: